Representation theory of non-factorizable ribbon Hopf algebras: Preliminaries

-\end{definition} It is easy to see from Definition \ref{factorizability} that any strongly non-factorizable Hopf algebra is non-factorizable. \begin{remark} Note that if $(H, R)$ is non-cosemisimple, triangular, and has a two-sided integral $\lambda$, then it is strongly non-factorizable.
-Indeed $\lambda(\1)=0$ is equivalent to the non-cosemisimplicity condition for a unimodular Hopf algebra (see \cite{radford_2012}, Theorem 10.3.2). \end{remark}
+\end{definition} It is easy to see from Definition \ref{factorizability} that any strongly non-factorizable Hopf algebra is non-factorizable. \begin{remark} Let $(H, R)$ be unimodular triangular, so $M = \1 \otimes \1$, and let it have a left integral $\lambda_L$.
+Then, by \cite[Theorem 10.3.2]{radford_2012} it is cosemisimple if and only if $\lambda_L(\1) = 1$.
+Thus, if $H$ is non-cosemisimple, then $(H, R)$ is strongly non-factorizable. \end{remark}